haiwan/Exporter/README.md

 ...
 Exporter.exportAsExcel(grid, gridHeaderMap)
 ```
-Exporter works as using reflection to read property from each item, any column without a valid key will be ignored.

 In case when grid is created without bean type (adding columns with value providers) then map with column headers is mandatory.

 ### Data formats, excel builtin and custom data formats